 Greenhouses can also be built to minimize direct sunlight (shade greenhouses), or a screen-only structure to keep out insects.

-Materials – For the backyard gardener, the choices are almost unlimited.
-Price will likely drive some of the decision making on this, as well as aesthetic considerations and your overall purpose.
+For the backyard gardener, the choices are almost unlimited.
+The price will likely drive some of the decision making on this, as well as aesthetic considerations and your overall purpose.
 All have advantages and disadvantages.

 Support/Framework Options: wood (rots quickly), plastic, aluminum, and iron.
 Some have flat eaves, others have curved eaves.